 Will I be eligible to receive court-referred mediations?

-By court rule (SJC Uniform Rules of Dispute Resolution), you can receive mediations from the court if you are part of a Massachusetts court-approved program such as Diane Neumann & Associates.
+By court rule (SJC Uniform Rules of Dispute Resolution), you can receive mediations from the court if you are part of a Massachusetts court-approved program.

 What makes a good divorce mediator?